RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

 - Sharded pub/sub

-- A preview of the redesigned Cluster Manager UI (admin console)
+- A preview of the new Cluster Manager UI (admin console)

 - Redis Stack 7.2 features